helloSystem/docs/developer/acknowledgements.md

 # Acknowledgements

-Grateful acknowledged is made to the following persons and organizations.
+Grateful acknowledgement is made to the following persons and organizations.

 Mentions roughly in the order of first involvement with the project.